idontfeelsogood1/blog-api/README.md

-Here is that content formatted as a Markdown README file.

----

 # Blog API

 This is a project created for learning Node.js by building an [API server](https://github.com/idontfeelsogood1/blog-api/tree/main/backend) and two front-end websites to make requests to the API endpoints to view and manage blog posts, comments, and users.